Physical Spirituality

 Part III : Modes of Spirituality

 Spirits may be sentient or mindless.
-I speak of a spirit considered to be sentient as a deity.
+I speak of a spirit considered sentient as a deity.
+I use the term mundane to refer to anything not considered a spirit.

-I see human religions as collections of architective objects associated with, or representative of, one or more of our spirits, allowing the enigmatic spirits to be architectively addressed and engaged with.
+I see human religions as collections of architective objects associated with, or representative of, one or more spirits, allowing its enigmatic spirits to be architectively addressed and engaged with.
 These objects comprise the religion's dogmas and myths, temples, icons, symbols, texts, rituals, relics, clergy and administration.
 In particular, a religion's dogma specifies how its mysterious spirits are to be conceived, how they are to be addressed and the rituals through which engagement can take place.
 Empathic engagement with a spirit cannot be circumscribed by a religion and remains connective.

 While religions are purely architective, spirits and deities, whether or not they are associated with a religion, may display architective or connective characteristics or both.
 Characterizing spirits and deities as being architective or connective is not straightforward, so to start with I say that spirits, deities and their associated religions are architectively active if the spirits and deities display any architective behaviour at all, and are purely connective if they display none.

-Though elevating the discussion to the spiritual, I will use terms such as "the entire universe" and 'universal' to refer only to the universe as it is discoverable in a material sense.
+I will use terms such as "the entire universe" and 'universal' to refer only to the universe as it is discoverable in a material sense.

 The Great Religions